Billy Yeager is the only person known to have painted alongside the famous folk artists known as The Florida Highwaymen.

 Today their 100,000 plus paintings have gathered significant interest and have become quite collectible.
 At auctions these particular painters works have been recognized with high prices.
 In recent years there has been many forged paintings sold on eBay and at many galleries.
 Because there are over 26 artists and they signed their names scratched with a nail into the paintings that were still wet makes it easy to purchase similar Florida scene paintings and forge the artists names who only knew how to print.

-In 2001 Livingston Roberts showed Yeager not only how to paint but how to recognize authentic Florida Highwaymen Paintings.
+Livingston Roberts showed Yeager, not only how to paint, but how to recognize authentic Florida Highwaymen Paintings.

-In 2002 Yeager became the expert of Highwaymen Paintings and the only certified curator and he was featured on FOX NEWS.
+In 2002 Yeager was featured on FOX NEWS.